mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 ## Determinism and reproducibility

-One output is non-deterministic across runs for the same `submission_date`, and one carries a tie that BigQuery does not break.
-Both match `search_clients_daily_v8` and are left unchanged.
+One output carries a tie that BigQuery does not break.
+It matches `search_clients_daily_v8` and is left unchanged.

 - `policies_is_enterprise` (the `_is_enterprise_cte`s): `mozfun.stats.mode_last(array_agg(... order by event_timestamp))` takes the statistical mode, breaking ties toward the latest event.
 On two mode-tied values whose events share the same `event_timestamp` the tiebreak is arbitrary. v8 is the same: `mozfun.stats.mode_last(array_agg(... order by submission_timestamp))`, no secondary tiebreaker.
-- `active_hours_sum`: BigQuery does not guarantee summation order, and the per-event value is fractional (active ticks divided by 720), so results can differ in the last bit.
-Making it deterministic requires `round()` or `numeric`, which changes the emitted values. `total_uri_count` and `tab_open_event_count_sum` are not affected, because they sum integer-valued counters and are emitted as `int64`.

 Two outputs were non-deterministic and have been made reproducible: